Configuring SinksΒΆ

 Define which messages a sink accepts using matchers.

-For example, Slack can be configured to receive high-severity messages in a specific namespace.
+For example, Slack can be integrated to receive high-severity messages in a specific namespace.
 Other messages will not be sent to Slack.

 sinksConfig: